AnassABDELOUAHHAB/Structure-from-Motion-in-MATLAB/README.md

 # Incremental 3D Scene Reconstruction

----

 ## Project Overview
-This MATLAB-based project implements **incremental 3D reconstruction** from a sequence of images to estimate:
+This MATLAB-based project implements **incremental 3D reconstruction** from a sequence of images to estimate :
-- **3D point cloud** of the scene
+- **3D point cloud** of the scene.
-- **Camera poses** (rotation `R` and translation `t`) for each image
+- **Camera poses** (rotation `R` and translation `t`) for each image.

-Built as part of the ENSEIRB Matmeca curriculum, the pipeline follows the Structure from Motion (SfM) methodology, assuming pre-computed keypoint correspondences (outlier-free).
+The pipeline follows the Structure from Motion (SfM) methodology, assuming pre-computed keypoint correspondences (outlier-free).

----

 ## Key Features
-- **Incremental Reconstruction**: Adds images iteratively while refining poses and 3D points.
+- **Incremental Reconstruction** : Adds images iteratively while refining poses and 3D points.
-- **Bundle Adjustment**: Minimizes reprojection error using the **Levenberg-Marquardt** algorithm.
+- **Bundle Adjustment** : Minimizes reprojection error using the **Levenberg-Marquardt** algorithm.
-- **Sparse Jacobian Optimization**: Efficiently handles large-scale problems with MATLAB’s `sparse` matrices.
+- **Sparse Jacobian Optimization** : Efficiently handles large-scale problems with MATLAB’s `sparse` matrices.
-- **Visualization**: Supports `pointCloud()` for interactive 3D exploration or `plot3()` for basic plotting.
+- **Visualization** : Supports `pointCloud()` for interactive 3D exploration or `plot3()` for basic plotting.
-- **Error Analysis**: Tracks reprojection errors before/after refinement.
+- **Error Analysis** : Tracks reprojection errors before/after refinement.

----

 ## Theoretical Background

 The reconstruction process relies on key concepts from **multi-view geometry**.
 Initially, two images are used to estimate their relative pose by decomposing the **fundamental matrix**, assuming known intrinsic parameters.
 From this, initial 3D points are reconstructed via **triangulation**.
 A **bundle adjustment** algorithm is then applied to jointly refine the 3D point positions and camera poses by minimizing the **reprojection error**.

 As new images are introduced, the process becomes **incremental**:
-1. **Localization** – The pose of the new camera is estimated using already triangulated 3D points.
+1. **Localization** : The pose of the new camera is estimated using already triangulated 3D points.
-2. **Triangulation** – New 3D points are computed using the newly added view.
+2. **Triangulation** : New 3D points are computed using the newly added view.
-3. **Refinement** – A global bundle adjustment is periodically applied to refine all poses and 3D points, using sparse optimization techniques for memory efficiency.
+3. **Refinement** : A global bundle adjustment is periodically applied to refine all poses and 3D points, using sparse optimization techniques for memory efficiency.

-Finally, the reconstruction is visualized using colored 3D point clouds, enhancing both clarity and realism.

----

 ### Bundle Adjustment Cost Function